SLMCS-Coding/syallbus/README.md

 # syallbus
 This is roughly the syllabus for this coding class/club.
-Discord link:
+Discord link will be coming soon during the first class... 🗣